Pro Hart: Pastimes

 He collected vintage cars and motor cycles, and invented many kinds of engines and machines.
 He enjoyed pistol shooting, reading the Bible, and organ music.
 He was the proud owner of a Rodgers electric pipe organ, which was said to be the largest of its kind in Australia.
 This was installed in his gallery, a step which considerably enhanced its value as a Broken Hill tourist attraction.

 Awards

 He was made a Member of the Order of the British Empire in 1976.
 In 1982 he received an Honorary Life Membership of Society International Martinique for outstanding artistic achievement.
 He received an Australian Citizen of the Year award in 1983, and was known for his charitable work and generosity.

 Final years

 Pro Hart developed motor neurone disease.
 He died on 28 March 2006.
 He had been unable to paint for the last six months of his life.
-A large state funeral was held for him on 4 April 2006 in Broken Hill — the first state funeral in New South Wales to be held west of the Blue Mountains.
+A large state funeral was held for him on 4 April 2006 in Broken Hill.

 He was interred in the Broken Hill cemetery.